-In supporting participants (mentees), the program relies on the assistance of mentors to share their broader leadership and governance experience and wisdom.
+In supporting participants, the program relies on the assistance of committed mentors—all successful leaders and experienced board directors.
+This allows participants to draw on the broader leadership and governance experience, and wisdom shared

-Through this program OMI aims to create an enabling and richly diverse environment where individuals are stimulated and encouraged to excel in their chosen pathways.
+The program aims to create an inclusive, supportive and enabling learning environment where participants are encouraged to excel in their chosen pathway.

 Office of Multicultural Interests